This Ratatouille Recipe with Fresh Basil Cream is a visually stunning twist on a classic dish.

 Make the Fresh Basil Cream

-While the ratatouille bakes, place the saucepan used to make the tomato sauce over medium heat.
+- While the ratatouille bakes, return the saucepan to medium heat.
 Add the butter and let it melt but not brown.
 Stir in the flour and cook for 1 minute then slowly whisk in the cream until fully incorporated.